Timeline of antisemitism: Eleventh century

 Jews fight side by side with Muslim soldiers to defend Jerusalem against the Crusaders and face massacres when it falls.
 According to the Muslim chronicle of Ibn al-Qalanisi, "The Jews assembled in their synagogue, and the Franks burned it over their heads."
 However, a contemporary Jewish communication does not corroborate the report that Jews were actually inside of the Synagogue when it was set on fire.
 This letter was discovered among the Cairo Geniza collection in 1975 by historian Shelomo Dov Goitein.
 Historians believe that it was written just two weeks after the siege, making it "the earliest account on the conquest in any language."
 However, all sources agree that a synagogue was indeed burned during the siege.

+"Initially the city suffered from major depopulation.
+Its Jewish and Moslem residents, who had accounted for most of the city's populace on the eve of the Crusader invasion, were murdered or sold into slavery.
+Following the massacre a decree was issued forbidding Jews and Moslems to reside in Jerusalem."